apache/iceberg-python/mkdocs/docs/configuration.md

 Your AWS credentials can be passed directly through the Python API.
 Otherwise, please refer to
 [How to configure AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) to set your AWS account credentials locally.
-If you did not set up a default AWS profile, you can configure the `profile_name`.
-If you want to use the same credentials for both Glue Catalog and S3 FileIO, you can set the [`client.*` properties](configuration.md#unified-aws-credentials).

 ```yaml
 catalog: